-The Thinkuknow programme is founded on 5 values to ensure safe, effective and child-centred delivery of online safety education.
+The CEOP Education programme is founded on six values to ensure safe, effective and child-centred delivery of online safety education.

-Professionals using Thinkuknow resources are expected to commit to the Thinkuknow values, and ensure that each value is reflected in their own practice.
+Professionals using our resources are expected to commit to these values, and ensure that each value is reflected in their own practice.

 - Approach from the perspective of the child - let children start the conversation.
 Understand what the online world means to them and explore the positive opportunities it presents, as well as the risks.

-- Promote dialogue and understanding - young people are safest when they feel listend to and understoond - and know that they can ask trusted adults for help when they need it.
+- Promote dialogue and understanding - young people are safest when they feel listened to and understood - and know that they can ask trusted adults for help when they need it.

 - Never frighten or scare-monger - alarmist education can be risky and ineffective.
 Avoid shocking or scaring young people, their families or other professionals.

 - Challenge victim blaming attitudes - we all have a responsibility to challenge victim-blaming whenever it arises.
-Thinkuknow helps young people understand that abuse is never the fault of those who have been harmed, and builds their confidence to ask a trusted adult for help when they need it.
+CEOP Education helps young people understand that abuse is never the fault of those who have been harmed, and builds their confidence to ask a trusted adult for help when they need it.